yanivraveh/mymdb/README.md

 ```bash
 cd chat-frontend && npm run dev
 ```
-Open MyMDB and click the blue 💬 bubble to open the chat panel (an iframe to the React app).
+Open MyMDB and click the 💬 bubble to open the chat panel (an iframe to the React app).

 ### Environment variables
 - `BOOTSTRAP_SERVERS=localhost:29092`